-Awesome Con provides accessibility bracelets and companion bracelets for those with mobility, vision, hearing, or other difficulties that allow attendees and companions wearing accessibility and companion bracelets to avoid waiting in lines for autographs & photo-ops and have access to seating for panels after VIP seating & before general admission.
+Awesome Con provides accessibility bracelets and companion bracelets for those with mobility, vision, hearing, or other difficulties that allow attendees and companions wearing accessibility and companion bracelets to avoid waiting in lines for autographs & photo-ops and have access to seating for panels after Club Awesome seating & before general admission.
 There will be some designated seating, however, you are not required to sit in those seats if you do not want to.

 To receive an accessibility and companion bracelet, please request one from the accessibility desk in Hall E/Registration or from the Awesome Con information booth in the main lobby when you enter the building.

 Most panel rooms at the show are not cleared, however, our Main Stage may be cleared after events.
 Signs will be posted indicating which spaces will be cleared between sessions.
 For Main Stage, please make sure you’ve lined up at least 30 minutes before seating will begin.
-If you have trouble standing in line for long periods of time, please speak to a staff member or volunteer about having your companion wait in line for both of you.
+If you have trouble standing in line for long periods of time, please speak to a staff member or crew about having your companion wait in line for both of you.

 Note: While staff will always do their best to make accommodations, once “General Loading” begins, accessibility seating is NOT guaranteed.
 Qualification for services does not guarantee the availability of seating.